CodyReichert/awesome-cl/README.md

 * [quri](https://github.com/fukamachi/quri) - Another URI library for
   Common Lisp.
 Supports userinfo, IPv6 hostname, encoding/decoding utilities,… [BSD_3Clause][15].
-* [cl-slug](https://github.com/EuAndreh/cl-slug) - a small library to make slugs, mainly for URIs, transform in CamelCase, remove accentuation and punctuation, for english and beyond.
-Unmaintained.
+* [cl-slug](https://github.com/lisp-maintainers/cl-slug) - a small library to make slugs, mainly for URIs, transform in CamelCase, remove accentuation and punctuation, for english and beyond.
 [LLGPL][8].
 * [netaddr](https://github.com/ynadji/netaddr) -  A network address manipulation library for Common Lisp.
 MIT.
   * for manipulating IP addresses, subnets, ranges, and sets.
 It is inspired by its namesake library in Python, netaddr.